Tewl-hs/rustyirc/README.md

         - Added colored crate for terminal coloring
         - Also added chrono for timestamp
     + Basic TCP Connection for Internet Relay Chat

-### Ideas going forward
-    + Read input from terminal.
-        - I have not been able to get this to work.
-        - I've tried Arc Mutex on the IrcClient and passing the clone through to a thread for input but not having any luck.
-        - Will keep toying around with it.
-    + Database/Lists for different things such as
-        - Kick/Ban list
-        - Auto hosting/voicing
-        - Random messages
-        - Input commands
-    + ChatGPT interactions with loadable response models
-        - Speaking like a pirate or some other fun character models
-        - Random generated user welcome messages
-    + Twitch Support